joelvdw/agelena/README.md

 Either way, do not forget to synchronize Gradle at the end of all operations.

-After that, you have to add a metadata needed by Agelena in the `AndroidManifest` of the app.
+After that, you have to add metadata needed by Agelena in the `AndroidManifest` of the app.
 To do that, add the following line in the `application` tag :

 ```xml
 <meta-data android:name="ch.hepia.agelena.APP_UUID" android:value="[app-uuid]"/>